iosp/robil2/src/Framework/plp_waypoint/docs/wp-navigation-plp.md

 1. 2015-10-07 Restructured, "lifecycle" removed.
 1. 2015-11-22 Added new advancement measurement
 1. 2015-11-22 Monitoring constants implicitly defines history frame count.
+1. 2016-02-16 Parametrized the distance from the goal.

 ## About
 This PLP calculates the success probability of navigating to the end of a local path.